Analytical Framework

 The Good Future

-That sense of doing what genuinely matters becomes the default mode of adult life, not the two-week annual respite.
+Community, culture, purpose — every day, not two weeks a year.
+The sense of doing what genuinely matters becomes the default mode of adult life.

 The historical precedent: all golden eras have been enabled by someone doing the routine work.
 The moral distinction of the Good Future is that the routine work is done by technology rather than by an underclass.